256dpi/application_buildpack/README.md

 This cookbook is designed to be able to deploy applications using heroku buildpacks.

+The following buildpacks are tested and supported:

+* ruby
+* nodejs

 Note that this cookbook is based on the `application` cookbook; you will find general documentation in that cookbook.

 ## Requirements